Peer Learning + Collaboration Fund relaunches with support for in-place learning, collaborations

 What if I am denied funding and want to re-apply?

 Go right ahead!
 We’ll try to be as transparent as possible if we deny your application about why it wasn’t accepted.
 Note that we are using a weighted system that gives preference to applicants who are low-income or identify as part of an underrepresented or marginalized group, as well as those who clearly detail the purpose of their trip.
-Due to the volume of applications we expect, we likely won’t be able to proactively reach out and ask you to amend your application; you’ll either get funding or you won’t, and if you don’t, we will try to explain why so you can try again.
-Note that because we’re awarding grants on a rolling basis, there will be some cases in which we can roll your application over to the next month for a limited time.
-We’ll let you know if that is the case for you.
+Due to the volume of applications we receive, we likely won’t be able to proactively reach out and ask you to amend your application; you’ll either get funding or you won’t, and if you don’t, we will try to explain why so you have the opportunity to reapply.

-To maintain equity and to be able to support as many individuals as we can, we can’t support requests for more than $1,000.
-If you need help figuring out how to rein in the cost of your trip so it’s affordable, we are happy to help!
-Email us at email@example.com.
+To maintain equity and to be able to support as many individuals as we can during a time of travel restrictions, we can’t support requests for more than $1,000 per project.
+If you need help figuring out how to rein in the cost of your collaborative project so it’s affordable, we are happy to help!
+Email us at [email protected].

 What are my reporting responsibilities if I am awarded, and accept, a grant?

-We’ll ask you to fill out a form and survey reporting how your trip went and its expected outcomes, and we’ll ask you to take photos or video and share those with us, too.
-We’ll publish selected reports publicly (we’ll let you know if yours is one of them!) and we highly encourage you to write about your trip separately and publish it on your own or share it with your networks.
+All parties — lead collaborators and co-collaborators — will be asked to fill out a form and survey reporting on how your work together went and its expected outcomes, and we’ll ask you to take photos or video and share those with us, too.
+We’ll publish selected reports (we’ll let you know if yours is one of them!) and we highly encourage you to write about your project separately and publish it on your own or share it with your networks.

 Ugh!
 We understand that happens.
 If you’re able to reschedule, that would be best.
-If you have to cancel the trip entirely, we’ll ask you to return the grant but we can work with you on the amount if you’re out money (i.e., if you have to pay for a flight cancellation fee, for example).
+If you have to cancel the project entirely, we’ll ask you to return the grant but we can work with you on the amount if you’re out money (i.e., if you already had to pay some expenses, etc.).

-What if I am a journalist who gets inundated with requests from peers who want to visit me; can you help?
+What if I am a journalist who gets inundated with requests from peers who want to work with me; can you help?

 What if you haven’t answered my question in these FAQs?

 Let us know!
 We know we haven’t anticipated everything.
-Email email@example.com.
+Email us at [email protected].

 About the Center for Cooperative Media: The Center is a grant-funded program of the School of Communication and Media at Montclair State University.
 Its mission is to grow and strengthen local journalism, and in doing so serve New Jersey residents.
 The Center is supported with funding from the John S. and James L. Knight Foundation, the Geraldine R. Dodge Foundation, Democracy Fund, the New Jersey Local News Lab Fund of the Community Foundation of New Jersey and the Abrams Foundation.
 For more information, visit CenterforCooperativeMedia.org.